Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

 \subsection{Solving \ssabbrv via Network Flow Rounding}

-In this section, we introduce a polynomial time algorithm to solve the second-stage \ssabbrv problem while approximately meeting the fairness constraints.
-The key intuition behind our approach is that we take the fractional assignment of data points coming from the first stage \fsabbrv problem (or from solving the linear relaxation of the second stage problem) and round it to an integer assignment using a min-cost network flow model.
+In this section, we present a polynomial-time algorithm to solve the second-stage \ssabbrv problem while approximately satisfying the fairness constraints.
+The main idea is to take the fractional assignment of data points obtained coming from the first stage \fsabbrv problem (or from solving the linear relaxation of APFR) and round it to an integer assignment using a min-cost network flow model.
 Recall that in the \ssabbrv problem, clusters have already been assigned groups that must be $\alpha$-represented in them (i.e., the $y_{gk}$ variables are fixed).
+We start by introducing a graph formulation for the network flow rounding problem, before explaining how we use it to solve the \ssabbrv problem and analyzing its properties.

-Given a fractional solution $\mb{z}^{LP}$, we construct a graph $G=(V,E)$ as follows. $V$ consists of three sets of vertices $V_x$, $V_{HK}$, $V_K$ which we define below.
-For every data point $x^i \in {\cal X}$ we construct a vertex $v_i \in V_{X}$ with a supply of 1.
-For every cluster $k$ we create a set of vertices $V_{HK}$ that partition the dataset (i.e., every data point can be mapped to exactly one vertex) and allow us to track how many data points of each group with $y_{gk}=1$ are assigned to cluster $k$.
-Let ${\cal G}_k$ be the set of groups $g$ such that $y_{gk}=1$.
-We create one vertex for every possible combination of attributes in the dataset such that the attribute corresponds to a group $g \in {\cal G}_k$ plus one `remainder' vertex that corresponds to any other data point.
-For instance, consider a dataset with two sensitive features : Gender (Male, Female, Non-binary) and Age (Youth, Adult, Senior), and a cluster $k$ that was pre-fixed to have the Female, Youth, and Adult groups $\alpha$-represented.
-A set of combinations for the cluster are (Female, Youth), (Female, Adult), (Female, NOT \{Youth or Adult\}), (NOT Female, Youth), (NOT Female, Adult), and (NOT Female, NOT \{Youth or Adult\}).
-Let $H_k$ be the set of such combinations for a cluster $k$.
-For each combination of groups $c \in H_k$ we create create one node $v_{ck} \in V_{HK}$ with demand $d_{ck} = \lfloor \sum_{x^i \in \bigcap_{g \in c} X_g} z_{ik}^{LP} \rfloor$.
-We create an edge with capacity one between data point $x^i$ and every node $v_{ck}$ if $x^i \in \cap_{g \in c} X_g$.
+\paragraph{Network Flow Graph:} Given a fractional solution $\mb{z}^{LP}$, we construct a flow graph $G=(V,E)$ where $V$ consists of three sets of nodes $V_x$, $V_{TK}$, and $V_K$.
+For every data point $x^i \in {\cal X}$ we construct a node $v_i \in V_{X}$ with a supply of 1.
+For every cluster $k$ we create a set of nodes $V_{TK}$ where we have one node for every possible \textit{type} associated with groups that must be $\alpha$-represented in the cluster plus one `remainder' node for all other types (see Section \ref{sec:feasibility} for an expanded discussion and example of types).
+Let $T_k$ be the set of types for a cluster $k$ including the remainder node for all other types.
+For each $t \in T_k$ we create create one node $v_{tk} \in V_{TK}$ with demand $d_{tk} = \lfloor \sum_{x^i \in \bigcap_{g \in t} X_g} z_{ik}^{LP} \rfloor$.
+We create an edge with capacity one between data point $x^i$ and every node $v_{tk}$ if $x^i \in \cap_{g \in t} X_g$.
 The cost for these edges is equal to the clustering cost of assigning $x^i$ to the fixed center $c_k$ (i.e., $D(x^i, c_k)$).
 The costs of all other edges in this graph are 0.